airtai/fastagency/docs/docs/en/contributing/CONTRIBUTING.md

 #### Advanced Options

-- If you choose to configure advanced options, you will have the opportunity to set optional environment secrets needed for development.
+- If you choose to configure advanced options, you will have the opportunity to set optional environment secrets needed for development while starting the codespace.
 - For detailed instructions related to advanced options, refer to the <a href="https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository" target="_blank">GitHub Codespaces documentation</a>.

-> **Note:** If you create the Codespace using the default options, you might not see the option to set environment variables during setup.
-In this case, please refer to our [Environment Variables Guide](link_to_environment_variables_guide) for instructions on setting them after creation.
+> **Note:** If you create the Codespace using the default options, you may not see an option to set environment variables during setup.
+However, you can set them later in the terminal after starting the Codespace, as needed.
+For a list of environment variables, please refer to the section [below](#list-of-optional-api-keys).

 ---

-### 3. Configure Environment Variables (Optional)
+#### Setting Environment Variables (Optional)

-If you choose to configure advanced options when creating the Codespace, you might see a section called [Recommended secrets](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#recommended-secrets).
+If you choose to configure advanced options when creating the Codespace, you might see a section called <a href="https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#recommended-secrets" target="_blank">Recommended secrets</a>.
 These are optional and depend on the parts of the codebase you plan to work on.

 #### Working with External APIs